d-melita/devops-tutorial/loki-grafana/step6/text.md

    <br>

-5. Now, let's save the dashboar.
+5. Now, let's save the dashboard.
 To do so, click on the file icon, as shown below.
    ![](../assets/save-dashboard.png)

 Provide a name for the dashboard.
 You can also add a description if you want.
 Finally, click on `Save` to save the dashboard.